gnachman/iterm2-website/source/_includes/3.5/documentation-dynamic-profiles.md

-*Dynamic Profiles* is a feature that allows you to store your profiles in a file outside the usual macOS preferences database.
+*Dynamic Profiles* is a feature that allows you to store your profiles in a file outside the usual macOS settings database.
 Profiles may be changed at runtime by editing one or more plist files (formatted as JSON, XML, or in binary).
 Changes are picked up immediately.

 ### Availability